 How will the school support my child in starting school and moving on?

-Students who have a Statement of Special Education Need or an Education and Health Care Plan are supported from Year 5 in primary school, or from when a statutory assessment is completed with their transition from primary provision to Lady Manners School.
+Students who have an Education and Health Care Plan are supported from Year 5 in primary school, or from when a statutory assessment is completed with their transition from primary provision to Lady Manners School.
 We will work closely with staff and agencies that have been working with your child to ensure that the transition goes smoothly and that adjustments are made to accommodate additional needs.

 Where a student is known to have additional needs and is joining us from outside the catchment area, or is joining from private education or a non-partner primary school, we will work with the student and family directly to arrange visits to Lady Manners School and discuss needs and plan provision.